RabbitLeader/RabbitLeader/README.md

 ```
 and you will see the following test results
 ```
+  prepare environment
- Test RabbitLeader
+    Test RabbitLeader NFT
+      tokenURI
+        ✔ Should be reverts when tokenId does not exist (42ms) withdraw
+        ✔ Should withdraw found by the owner
+        ✔ Should be reverts withdraw found by the another user ✔ Should be reverts paused RabbitLeader Contract to stop withdraw paused
+        ✔ Should set paused by the owner
+        ✔ Should be reverts set paused by the another user setFreeMint
+        ✔ Should setFreeMint paused by the owner
+        ✔ Should be reverts setFreeMint paused by the another user setPublicMint
+        ✔ Should setPublicMint paused by the owner
+        ✔ Should be reverts setPublicMint paused by the owner publicMint
+        ✔ Should send enough ether to mint RabbitLeader NFT (42ms) ✔ Should be reverts when send not enough ether to mint RabbitLeader NFT ✔ Should be reverts paused RabbitLeader Contract to stop publicMint freeMint
-    ✔ Should onlyOwner can set publicSale enable (855ms) ✔ Should publicMint success (57ms)
+        ✔ Should only one freeMint can be submitted (38ms) ✔ Should be reverts submit multiple freeMint
+        ✔ Should be reverts paused RabbitLeader Contract to stop freeMint mintForDev
+        ✔ Should mintForDev by the owner (61ms)
+        ✔ Should be reverts mintForDev by the another user ✔ Should be reverts paused RabbitLeader Contract to stop mintForDev name
-    ✔ Should return RabbitLeader symbol
+        ✔ Should return RabbitLeader NFT name
+      setPrice
-    ✔ Should return a tokenURI (54ms)
+        ✔ Should set setPrice by the owner
+        ✔ Should be reverts set setPrice by the another user setBaseURI
-    ✔ Should onlyOwner can withdraw contracts balances ✔ Should allows the owner to paused the contract
+        ✔ Should set setBaseURI by the owner
-    ✔ Should not allow other owners to paused the contract
+        ✔ Should be reverts set setBaseURI by the another user

-  7 passing (1s)
+  24 passing (3s)
 ```